TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-policy.rst

    The watcher avoids disrupting other code spawning processes by polling every process explicitly on a :py:data:`SIGCHLD` signal.

-   There is no limitation for running subprocesses from different threads once the watcher is installed.
+   There is no limitation for running subprocesses kutoka different threads once the watcher is installed.

    The solution is safe but it has a significant overhead when